Children's Court of Victoria: Appointment

 The governor may also appoint a magistrate to act as the president in the president's absence.
 If the governor does not appoint an acting president, the Chief Magistrate of Victoria is automatically appointed to act.

 The first president of the court was Jennifer Coate.
-The present president is Judge Amanda Chambers.
+The present president is Judge Jack Vandersteen.

 The president may after consultation with the chief magistrate, assign magistrates as magistrates of the children's court.
 When assigned, magistrates hold dual appointment as magistrates of the Magistrates Court as well as magistrates of the children's court.

 A principal registrar and other registrars may be appointed to the court from time to time.
 Additionally, the secretary of the Department of Justice may appoint members of the aboriginal community to be “aboriginal elders” to constitute the Koori Court.

 Sittings of the court

 The court sits permanently in Melbourne on a daily basis.
 The court also has headquarter courts where the court sits principally.
 From these headquarter courts, the court will sit in certain towns or suburbs as necessary.
 The court sits at: